yihui/en/_posts/2009-01-07-when-bell-shaped-is-far-far-away-from-gaussian.md

 ---
 layout: post
-title: When "Bell-shaped" is Far Far Away from Gaussian
+title: When Bell-shaped is Far Far Away from Gaussian
 categories:
 - R language
 tags: